Bermuda Tourism — Grand Central Terminal

 Five cars, swarming the blocks.

 The shoot got cut for budget.
-The campaign didn't.

 The Pivot